NoumanAwwad/ExoArm/README.md

 ExoArm: Open-Source Robotic Exoskeleton Arm

-ExoArm is a solo project, 3D-printable robotic exoskeleton arm designed to assist in physiotherapy.
+ExoArm is a solo-engineered project, fully 3D-printable robotic exoskeleton arm designed to assist in upper limb physiotherapy.
 Desgined for the purpose of ensuring access to an affordable alternative to exoskeletons in less economoically developed countries.
 This system is built using stepper motors, flex sensors, and an Arduino-based control system, maintaining a total cost under £110.

 ---

 ## Features

-- Arduino-based closed-loop control using flex sensors
+- Arduino-based closed-loop control using flex sensors (sensors can be replaced with various types)
 - Stepper motors via Arduino driver boards
 - 3D-printable design (created fully in Fusion 360)
 - Fully open-source: software, and CAD fully implemented, only hardware components require purchase